hynek/svcs/docs/why.md

 > Monkey patching is software bankruptcy.

 A {term}`service locator` like *svcs* allows you to configure and manage all your {term}`service`s in *one central place*, acquire them in a *consistent* way without worrying about *cleaning them up*, and thus achieve *loose coupling*.
-This gives you a well-defined place and method for storing -- *and replacing!* -- your application's configurable dependencies.
+That gives you a well-defined place and method for storing -- *and replacing!* -- your application's configurable dependencies.

 This documentation mostly talks in terms of web frameworks because web applications are the most common use case for dependency injection and service location.
-However, *svcs* is useful for any application that can benefit from {term}`late binding`.
+However, *svcs* is useful for any application that can benefit from {term}`late binding` and being pluggable.

 :::{admonition} Terminology
 :class: tip